 The Western Pennsylvania Genealogical Society (WPGS) is a non-profit organization of amateur and professional family historians and genealogists dedicated to the study and preservation of family history.
 Since 1974, members of WPGS have helped trace family roots in Western Pennsylvania while preserving important local and regional records.
 WPGS maintains its library and offices in the Pennsylvania Department of the Carnegie Library in Oakland.

 The Society was incorporated in 1975 to preserve and share the history of Zelienople.
 In 1978, the Society purchased and restored Passavant House, creating a museum featuring artifacts and memorabilia of the Passavant family and of the town's historic past.
 A research library is available with a large collection of primary source materials, as well as genealogical records of many early immigrant families.

 This portal to your Pennsylvania past is located at 2207 Chestnut St., Philadelphia, PA 19103.

 Pennsylvania State Library & genealogy The Genealogy and Local History Collection of the State Library of Pennsylvania consists of a wide variety of indexes, genealogies, state and county histories, atlases, land warranty maps, ship lists, and compilations of church and cemetery records, as well as the Pennsylvania Federal Census records on microfilm.
 Of interest to genealogists and historians alike are such items as the Published Pennsylvania Archives series, the many regimental histories in the collection, research guides for ethnic and minority groups, and guides to genealogical research in foreign countries.

-The state library is located in the Forum Building, Commonwealth Ave. and Walnut St., Harrisburg.
-It is open to the public.
-Check their website for Hours & Directions
+The state library is open to the public, in the Forum Building, Commonwealth Ave. & Walnut St., Harrisburg, PA.
+Visit their website for hours and directions.